mesosphere/dcos-docs-site/pages/1.13/administering-clusters/locate-public-agent/index.md

 <a name="public-ip-api">

 # Finding a public IP address using an API call
-The DC/OS application programming interface (API) provides the underlying funtionality that you can access through the DC/OS web-based administrative console and command-line interface (CLI).
-In most cases, therefore, you only use the API directly if you are integrating the functionality with a custom program or automation script.
+The DC/OS application programming interface (API) provides the underlying functionality that you can access through the DC/OS web-based administrative console and command-line interface (CLI).
+In most cases, therefore, you only use the API directly if you are integrating the API call within a custom program or automation script.
 However, you can retrieve the public IP addresses for public agents directly through calls to the DC/OS application programming interface (API) for networking, if needed.

 To find public IP addresses by using the DC/OS API:
 1. Identify the URL for a DC/OS cluster running on a public cloud instance.